TalariaSoftware/ncmanager-help/minutes/index.md

 for completeness or clarity.

 For example:

-> [7:25 pm] Todd Hemple gave a presentation on parking at parks.
+    [7:25 pm] Todd Hemple gave a presentation on parking at parks.

 Care should be taken
 to limit extraneous information as much as possible.
 For example,
-"The name and subject
+the "name and subject
 of a guest speaker
 can be given,
 but no efforts